Pine Pass: School bus

-Sundry Notable Incidents
+Sundry notable incidents

 In 1959, a solo commercial pilot experiencing engine trouble, died on crashing near Mount Le Moray and the PGE right-of-way.

 A Beech 35 made an emergency landing at Azouzetta Lake in 1967.

 A car crash in 1988 killed the basketball coach and five senior team members from the Bethel Christian School.

 In 1994, the pilot and the four-firefighter passengers, escaped unhurt from a helicopter crash north of Azu village.
 On a curve days later, 24 km north of the village, a truck hauling two tanker trailers overturned, and 31000 L of gasoline and more than 14000 L of diesel spilled into the river.

 During the 1997–98 highway reconstruction project, Dale Rolland Alexander assaulted a flagperson on duty in the early hours of the morning, but was not located and remanded in custody until 15 months later.
 Bail denied, his trial commenced in due course, and he was found guilty of sexual assault causing bodily harm, sexual assault with a weapon, kidnapping, uttering threats and possession of a weapon for a dangerous purpose.
 Prior to his dangerous-offender assessment, he dismissed his lawyer.
 The hearings during 2001–02, included the victim impact statement, and noted an unsuccessful appeal, his attitude of denial, an unrelated assault on a police officer, and threatening to kill his former mother-in-law.
 He served a nine-year sentence.
 After he failed to return to his halfway house in Vancouver, as required under the conditions of his long-term supervision order, a Canada-wide arrest warrant was issued in 2013 for the high-risk sex offender.

 During the 2000/01 winter, two snowmobilers died in an avalanche.

 In 2014, 8 km south of the village at Stack Creek, 58 firefighters and two helicopters contained a 1625 ha wildfire.
 Two years later, a semi hauling an explosive substance rolled into a ditch, closing the highway for much of the day.